Giselle Clarkson: Work

 Clarkson's first published comic, "The Flood", appeared in the 2016 collection of Aotearoa women's comics Three Words.
 Her best known work, "Biscuits and Slices of New Zealand", is a visual catalogue of New Zealand baking, with each object given a fanciful Latin name: for example, Anzac biscuit is "Lestwee forgetum".
 Widely shared in social media, this was published in Annual 2 (2017) and subsequently became a poster and tea towel; Clarkson was interviewed about the success of the comic on TV3's The Project.
 A follow-up illustration appeared in Annual 3 (2022).

 Clarkson has a bimonthly comic in New Zealand children's literature website The Sapling, on children's books and how they influenced her as an illustrator.
 She frequently undertakes field expeditions as part of her work to places such as the Kermadecs, Milford Sound (to draw penguins) or the Subantarctic Islands (a 19-day sea voyage which led to an 8-page comic in the School Journal).
 She regularly creates illustration and T-shirts for the Radio New Zealand show Critter of the Week.
 In 2018 she produced a comics summary of a scientific paper on the migration of the Fiordland penguin or tawaki (Eudyptes pachyrhynchus), which was enthusiastically retweeted by Diana Gabaldon.
 She has also illustrated a number of children's books published by Gecko Press.

 In 2022 Clarkson began illustrating a regular evolutionary-biology column by Kate Evans in New Zealand Geographic magazine.
 This led to a nomination as Best Artist in the 2023 Voyager Media Awards.

 In 2023 her book The Observologist: A Handbook for Mounting Very Small Scientific Expeditions was published.
 The book was shortlisted for New Zealand Book Awards for Children and Young Adults, Elsie Locke Award for Non-Fiction in 2024.

+In 2026 Clarkson's book Omnibird: An Avian Investigator's Handbook was shortlisted for New Zealand Book Awards for Children and Young Adults, Elsie Locke Award for Non-Fiction.